 I don’t want any hint of Gerald anywhere near my table.
 (Gerald is an imaginary character who periodically crops up in this blog, the symbolic embodiment of ‘musty old associations, synonymous with soybeans and brown rice, with ageing hippies spooning beige bowlfuls of worthy grains and pulses’.
 (Reynolds, 2019)) I also want food, especially special occasion food to be proper food, to have real tradition attached to it and for there to be bossy grandmothers asserting that there is only one right way to make it.
 Nut roast has none of those things, having been invented as a sort of health food in the early 20th century by John Harvey Kellogg, who along with his brother and sister-in-law, invented cornflakes as he believed that bland food would stop young men masturbating.

 The nut roast does appear to have been given a bit of a makeover with the addition of some Middle Eastern ingredients..
 I found one that was barely a nut roast at all; so full that it was of lovely ingredients, Ottolenghi-fied with pistachios and cranberries, topped with pomegranate seeds.
 It, including another one topped with a layer of squash, are so beautiful they look like desserts.
 One from Delicious Magazine is more of an Iranian rice dish with halloumi added – it seems a shame to pack it into a tin and pour gravy over it and I’m puzzled by the idea of rice for Christmas dinner.
 On the note of Ottolenghi’s influence, BBC Good Food features a big roasted stuffed cauliflower but I want more calories and stodge, something more ‘made’.
 It looks too healthy and possibly even summer-y, moving towards the Deliciously Ella school of making attractive dishes for people with very restricted diets.
-I’d also rather keep the cauliflower for making a side of cauliflower cheese and I think I’d prefer Meera Sodha’s entire roasted pumpkin, stuffed with mushrooms and nuts, albeit with a chunkier filling.
+I’d also rather keep the cauliflower for making a side of cauliflower cheese and if going for entire vegetables, I think I’d prefer Meera Sodha’s entire roasted pumpkin, stuffed with mushrooms and nuts, albeit with a chunkier filling.
 However I’m aware that the sceptics, the Type 2s tend to scoff at the sight of visible entire vegetables.
 These are the sort of people who venerate Christmas dinner but conversely view cooking as taking precious time away from playing video games, masturbating and mansplaining and just want to get as much processed meat into themselves as quickly as possible in order to get on with the aforementioned activities.
 (One wonders if they should try eating more cornflakes)

 As a recent article in the Times stated – ‘things wrapped in pastry are objectively good’ and the English have a proud tradition of things encased in pastry.
 M&S has a beetroot wellington for sale this year or you could make something similar here I suspect the faux-beef appearance is a big part of it’s appeal but I feel there is something childlike about needing food to look like something familiar for it to be acceptable.
 I much prefer an ‘ooh, that looks nice’ approach rather than trying to imitate meat.

-his.
 Gordon Ramsey’s wellington stuffed with parsnips, mushrooms, taleggio, hazelnuts, tarragon and parsley looks good.
 I mostly approve but I’m not sure about cheese and gravy or indeed a parsnip filling; my mother strongly disapproves of using the same ingredients twice in a meal and I fully intend to make roasted parsnips.
 Jamie Oliver uses butternut squash, adding pine nuts, raisins, cinnamon, chili and coriander in his festive suggestion.
 I normally love Jamie Oliver but this smacks of ‘curried’, the worrying British habit of adding curry powder to random things.
 (I strongly disapprove of curry powder.)
 I also think it would also be too sweet.
 People like to go on about umami and savouriness so I’m really puzzled when vegetarian options tend towards being sweet.

 I’ll go with Jamie Oliver’s suggestion of using squash and while I’m not especially taken with the M&S beet offering, I like the idea of using root veg to structure things – I like a neat slice, a reveal of layers within.
 The Lazy Cat Kitchen‘s uses the long part of a butternut squash (the shaft?), sliced in two and roasted with thyme, rosemary and sage to structure a wellington, adding layers of spinach, hazelnuts and either black olive tapenade or mushroom duxelle.
 You could also use chestnuts, sweet potato, cranberries, blue cheese and pecans.
 All suitably seasonal flavours, just not all at once… Unless you want to go down the the Vegetarian Society’s path of making a simply enormous wellington which features on their website and looks peculiarly like some sort of roast.
 It is cylindrical; barrel-shaped and filled with what I assume are mushrooms and chestnuts.
 It appears to be almost as tall and wide as the wine glass next to it in the photo and has a glazed brown top with some nice knife work.
 I’m really not sure how you would actually make something quite that big, what with wrangling an immense sheet of pastry and keeping the filling in one piece, but it is impressive.
 (Mary Berry once sagely said that you should never make an en croûte bigger than 12 inches.)
 If you would like to make a wellington, Felicity Cloake wrote a very thorough piece on making a perfect one, some two weeks later than I wrote this, I might add.
 She explores the fixation with using mushrooms in a vegetarian option, includes some links to other nice recipes and has some excellent step-by-step photos for some simple techniques for assembling a very handsome wellington.